 This last three years we have been helping St Paul School for the Deaf, with a financial and an educational course to create a micro farm that can accommodate 5 to 8 students to learn the management of a farm (agroecology, cereal culture and breeding).

-This year, The Ivory Foundation has imagined a structure that can accommodate trained farming students and new students.
+In 2019, The Ivory Foundation has imagined a structure that can accommodate trained farming students and new students.
 The main goal is for well trained students to help new ones getting started and to become self-sufficient in a few years.

 – Offer these young deaf and hearing-impaired people the opportunity to learn how to manage their farm, thanks to the presence at their side of a tutor, who is the former head of culture of the school.